-F-Secure Safe is a no-nonsense security suite that keeps the notifications to a minimum while still providing a high level of security.
-Its pricing is about what you'd expect of a top-notch security suite, we just wish its top offering provided licensing for a few more devices.
+F-Secure Safe is a no-nonsense security suite that provides a high level of security.
+Its pricing is about what you'd expect of a top-notch security suite, though it doesn't have much in the way of extra features compared to other suites.

 - Doesn't bother you with too many notifications

 - Testing revealed a small performance impact on browsing and app launch times

 - Not much in the way of extras compared to other suites

 $40 off Overstock promo code for $500+ purchase